-- ensuring that all CGSI academic staff are familiar with this procedure; - managing case reviews, including establishing case review panels and appeal review panels; - receiving grievances and formal complaints and referring them to the Grievance Adviser; - formally acknowledging receipt of formal complaints, usually by email; and - keeping the parties informed of the progress and outcome of decisions regarding their complaints and appeals.
+- ensuring that all CGSI academic staff are familiar with this procedure; - ensuring that academic staff and students know who the Grievance Adviser is and how to contact them.
+This information will be provided as part of the orientation program, on the CGSI website and within subject outlines. - managing case reviews, including establishing case review panels and appeal review panels; - formally acknowledging receipt of formal complaints, usually by email; and - keeping the parties informed of the progress and outcome of decisions regarding their complaints and appeals.